TempoQuill/Pokeray-RARITY-2021-05-18/docs/music_commands.md

 # Music Commands

+NOTE: The music contained in `audio/music/new/` is hand-converted from files composed in DefleMask.
+Immediately following respective labels within these music files is the necessary upgrades (if any) utilized throughout each file.
+Below that is the creation date of the source DMF (DefleMask file).
+Some of these date as far back as July of 2019 as that was when the idea of Pokemon Ray was first concieved.

 ## **Header Commands**

 This is spread across two commands: `channel_count` and `channel`.
 In Gold, `channel` was fixed to two arguments due to disassemblers failing to account for leftover header data.
 However, Ray improves flexibility by letting `channel` opt to use only 1 argument in the case of leftovers.